-As mentioned above, the integration programme is aimed at refugees and foreigners reunited with a family member.
+As mentioned above, the integration program is aimed at refugees and foreigners reunited with a family member.
 The local authorities are obliged to offer an introduction course to other newly arrived foreigners, i.e., labour immigrants and EU nationals.
 The introduction course is not mandatory.
 It contains the same elements as the integration program but in a lighter version.
 The scope and contents of the introduction course are not fixed in an integration contract.

-The local authorities are obliged, upon application, to offer all the existing kinds of 'active labour market involvement' also to foreigners, who do not receive cash assistance.
-The initiative aims at strengthening the integration of migrants within the labour market and is expected to have a positive side effect by contributing to the enlargement of the work force as a hole.
+The local authorities are obliged, upon inquiry, to offer all the existing kinds of 'active labour market involvement' also to foreigners, who do not receive cash assistance.

-The Act on Danish Courses for Adult Aliens and Others3
+The Act on Danish Courses for Adult Aliens and Others

-On January 1, 2004, the Act on Danish Courses for Adult Aliens and Others entered into force.
-Aiming at a flexible language education that can easily be combined with employment as well as an efficient language education which ensures a high progression rate allowing foreigners to quickly enter the labour market, the Act implied that Danish language education became more employment-oriented.
+The Act on Danish Courses for Adult Aliens and Others regulates the access of newly arrived foreigners to Danish courses.
+The Act aims at providing a flexible and efficient language education which can easily be combined with employment and ensures a high progression rate allowing foreigners to quickly enter into the labour market.